mastizada/dbConnect/docs/user/quickstart.rst

 	>>> database = DBConnect(host='127.0.0.1', user='root', password='', database='test')

+You can provide any other parameters that are available in `mysql.connector <https://dev.mysql.com/doc/connector-python/en/connector-python-connectargs.html>`_

-After successfull connection there will be **database.connection** and **database.cursor** variables that can be used as in official MySQL documentation.
+* After successfull connection there will be **database.connection** and **database.cursor** variables that can be used as in official MySQL documentation.